turingschool/mod-0-curriculum/setup-instructions.md

 Complete the following steps before Mod 0 in order to get the tools you'll need on your machine.

-If you'd like to watch a video overview, a Turing alum who is <strike>at least partially competent</strike> gainfully employed in the software development industry put this video together for you, which walks through most of this guide:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/7TTt1a8UHic" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The above video has shortcuts to specific pieces of this guide.
-Click over to it and read the video description to jump to just the right sections.

 Here's what we'll cover in this guide.
 Click a link to jump to that portion of the guide:

 - [New to Mac?](#1-new-to-mac)